carrot/markdown-styleguide/README.md

   ```

 - Headers spanning more than 80 characters should be re-evaluated.
-- Headers must be preceded a newline except at the beginning of a file.
+- Headers must be preceded by a newline (except at the beginning of a document) and followed by a newline always.
-- Headers should not be followed by a newline unless the element following it requires a preceding newline
 - The first header in a file should be an `h1`.
 - Headers should never increase by more than one "level" from one header to the next.
 Think of higher-level headers as though they are nested within their parent, forming a hierarchy like the Table of Contents.